wallabyjs/console-ninja/README.md

 While you may use Console Ninja to display logs from supported test runner CLIs, test errors are not handled by Console Ninja; this is because test errors are caught/handled by test runners themselves, and special processing is required to format and display test results.

 Wallaby not only displays logs and test errors inline (and in a separate ergonomically designed view), but is also [packed with features](https://wallabyjs.com/#features), such as inline code coverage and a time travel debugger, that provide superpowers to your current testing framework/stack, such as [Jest, Vitest, Mocha. etc.](https://wallabyjs.com/#tools)

+### Multi-Root Workspaces

+If Console Ninja is not working as expected in a multi-root workspace, use the Console Ninja: Select Multi-Root Workspace Project command to ensure the tool runs on your intended project.

 ### Error Lens extension